BVH-ESL/ESP-1ch-Gateway-v4.0/README.md

 https://opensource.org/licenses/mit-license.php
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+Maintained by Maarten Westenberg (mw12554@hotmail.com)

 # Description

 This repository contains a proof-of-concept implementation of a single channel LoRaWAN gateway.
+The software implements a standard LoRa gateway with the following exceptions on changes:

+-  The LoRa gateway is not a full gateway but implements just a one-channel/one frequency gateway.
+The minimum amount of frequencies supported by a full gateway is 3, most suport 9 or more frequencies.
+This software started as a proof-of-concept to prove that a single low-cost RRFM95 chip which was present in almost every LoRa node Europe could be used as a cheap alternative to the far more expensive full gateways that were making use of the 1301 chip.

+- As the software of this gateway will be used during the development phase of a project solution or in demo situations, the software is flexible and can be easily configured according to environment or customer requirements.
+There are two ways of interacting with the software: 1.
+Modifying the ESP-sc-gway.h fail at compile time allows the administrator to set almost all parameters.
+2. Using the webinterface (http://<gateway_IP>) will allow aministrators to set and reset several of the parameters at runtime also.

+### testing

-It has been tested on the Wemos D1 Mini, using a HopeRF RFM95W transceiver.
-The nodes tested are:
+teh single channel gateway has been tested on a gateway with the Wemos D1 Mini, using a HopeRF RFM95W transceiver.
+The LoRa nodes tested are:

 - TeensyLC with HopeRF RFM95 radio
 - Arduino Pro-Mini (default Armega328 model, 8MHz 3.3V and 16MHz 3.3V)

-Maintained by Maarten Westenberg (mw12554@hotmail.com)
+- ESP8266 base nodes.

 ## Note